Wolf Wigo: Coaching career

-Wigo served as an assistant water polo coach at Stanford in 1995,1996, and later in 2001 when the Cardinals won the NCAA Championship.
+Wigo served as an assistant water polo coach at Stanford in 1995,1996, and later in 2001 when the Cardinal won the NCAA Championship.
 He was head coach for the Saddleback El Toro Water Polo Club for two years, and became the UC Santa Barbara men's water polo coach in April 2005, and women's water polo coach in May 2008.
 Wigo served as an analyst for NBC Sports coverage of water polo at the 2008 and 2012 Summer Olympics.
 As of 2022, Wigo is the technical director of the Santa Barbara Premier Water Polo Club program.